openshift/origin/docs/proposals/event-notification-api.md

   unversioned.TypeMeta
   // Name is a User.Name.
   kapi.ObjectMeta
-  // Notifications maps an event type to list of EventNotificationType references.
+  // Notifications map an event type to a list of EventNotificationType references.
 A user
-  // can be notified of an event in multiple ways.
+  // can receive multiple notifications for an event.
   Notifications map[string][]ObjectReference
 }